Portfolio-Solver-Platform/keycloak/README.md

 >
 > The following changes should be made before being production-ready:
 > - Replace the database with a production setup (in `database.yaml`).
+> - Make the secrets different (and not publicly available) in production settings.

 ## Deployment